pygeode/pygeode.github.io/_sources/gettingstarted.txt

   In [15]: pyg.showvar(Tcp(pres=1000, time='15 Jun 00'))

-We now actually need to perform these operations (though only on one pressure level and one latitude), so PyGeode goes back and accesses the data, then carries out all of our operations before sending the data off to matplotlib to produce a nice contour plot.
+We now actually need to perform these operations (though only on one pressure level and one latitude), so PyGeode goes back and accesses the required data (only), then carries out all of our operations before sending the data off to matplotlib to produce a nice contour plot.

 Implied in the operations above is another principle of PyGeode.
 Note that nowhere did we need to remember which dimension of an array corresponded to